-IFHA-II is a private equity fund dedicated to small and medium size (equity) investments in private healthcare companies in sub-Saharan Africa.
-IFHA-II focuses on hospitals and other healthcare providers, as well as companies active in health insurance and in the manufacturing, wholesale and distribution of healthcare products.
+The private health sector in Africa has historically outperformed general economic growth and the outlook for the sector remains positive.
+This, as well as the significant development impact of health investments in sub-Saharan Africa, makes IFHA an attractive investment.
+IFHA focuses on hospitals and other healthcare providers, as well as companies active in health insurance and in the manufacturing, wholesale and distribution of healthcare products.
 These target sectors are characterized by fragmented and underdeveloped markets, resulting in low availability and accessibility as well as poor quality of services.
-IFHA’s investments will build liquidity and business capacity, enhancing access to quality healthcare services.
+IFHA’s investments will build liquidity and business capacity, enhancing access to quality healthcare services as well as governance.

-“We strongly believe in the transformational value of growth capital for healthcare companies combined with the health sector expertise of our investment staff,” said Max Coppoolse, IFHA’s Managing Director.
+“We strongly believe in the transformational value of growth capital for healthcare companies combined with the health sector expertise of our investment staff,” said Max Coppoolse, IFHA’s Managing Partner.
 “Our extensive experience and focus on health makes us uniquely positioned to recognize high-potential healthcare companies.
 By helping them to grow their business and become more profitable, they can also invest more in their own company and provide better care for their clients.”